What is Remeron SolTab?

 Tell your doctor if you are pregnant or breastfeeding.

-The orally disintegrating tablet may contain phenylalanine.
-Tell your doctor if you have phenylketonuria (PKU).
+The orally disintegrating tablet may contain phenylalanine and could be harmful if you have phenylketonuria (PKU).

 How should I take Remeron SolTab?